 - 2.6.1 Researchers should seek to minimize the risk of harm to any individual (the participants, the researcher him/herself, other researchers) or organisations arising from the research. - 2.6.2 Harm is broadly conceived to include physical injury and psychological distress (beyond that encountered in daily life), but also negative impacts on economic or social standing. - 2.6.3 Researchers should assess potential risks prior to the commencement of a project and make adjustments to the project design accordingly and make provisions to provide help and support for any individual who suffers harm. - 2.6.4 Most fundamentally, researchers must always ensure that participants and other researchers are fully aware of any potential risk of harm.
-This will enable the individual to make their own risk assessment before choosing to participate and, if fully informed, the individual is best placed to make this judgment. - 2.6.5 For research with animals, high standards should be set for their care and welfare and experimental techniques should be designed to minimise distress to the animals.

-3. Roles and Responsibilities of Staff and of Ethical Review Bodies in Ethical Review Procedures
+This will enable the individual to make their own risk assessment before choosing to participate and, if fully informed, the individual is best placed to make this judgment. - 2.6.5 For research with animals, the use of animals in the research needs to be fully justified and high standards should be set for their care and welfare and any experimental techniques should be designed to minimise distress to the animals. - 3.
+Roles and Responsibilities of Staff and of Ethical Review Bodies in Ethical Review Procedures